danydguezperez/ConoServerParser/README.md

 [ConoServerParser on shinyapps.io](https://danysaurio.shinyapps.io/ConoServerParser)
 (availability may vary depending on usage limits).

-## Citation
+## References

-If you use ConoServerParser in your research, please cite the PagBioMicS blog article and acknowledge Dany Domínguez‑Pérez:
+The following sources provide background information and should be cited when using ConoServerParser in your research:

-> Domínguez‑Pérez, D. (2025). *ConoServerParser: A Flexible Shiny Application for Filtering,
-> Exploring, and Exporting Conotoxin Sequences from ConoServer*.
-PagBioMicS Blog, June 12 2025【953987192211277†L11-L15】.
+- **PagBioMicS Blog Article:** *ConoServerParser: A Flexible Shiny Application for Filtering, Exploring, and Exporting Conotoxin Sequences from ConoServer*.
+Available at: https://www.pagbiomics.com/blog/---conoserverparser--a-flexible-shiny-application-for-filtering--exploring--and-exporting-conotoxin-sequences-from-conoserver
+- Kaas Q, Yu R, Jin AH, Dutertre S, Craik DJ.
+(2012).
+ConoServer: updated content, knowledge, and discovery tools in the conopeptide database. *Nucleic Acids Research*, 40(Database issue): D325–D330.
+- Kaas Q, Westermann JC, Halai R, Wang CK, Craik DJ.
+(2008).
+ConoServer, a database for conopeptide sequences and structures. *Bioinformatics*, 24(3): 445–446.
+- **ConoServer database:** https://www.conoserver.org/ (accessed May 20 2025).
+- **Intrathecal Pain Management**.
+(2023).
+In *Pain Management: Anesthesia, Analgesia, and Opioid Alternatives*.

 ## License